dgaydukov/cert-aws/sa/files/sa.md

 Logging:
 * rest api - you can log into CloudWatch & Kinesis Data Firehose, [AWS::ApiGateway::Stage AccessLogSetting](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigateway-stage-accesslogsetting.html)
 * http api - you can log into CloudWatch only [AWS::ApiGatewayV2::Stage AccessLogSettings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-apigatewayv2-stage-accesslogsettings.html)
+Don't confuse:
+* execution logs - latency, execution errors, where cache hit/miss happen
-Client Certificate (2 way ssl) - there are 2 types of certs:
+* access logs - IP & identity of caller, which method was called and so on Client Certificate (2 way ssl) - there are 2 types of certs:
 * server cert - to establish server authority and to encrypt traffic between client-server
 * client cert - to establish client authority (in case you want server to communicate with only single client)